Shelter and Food Emergency Response

 General Banner

-To support maintenance and repair activities, Blumont hires daily laborers from the camp population, creating economic opportunities for residents.
+To support maintenance and repair activities, Blumont hires daily laborers from the camps population, creating economic opportunities for residents.
 Our team also distributes heaters, cooking fuel, and other household items in formal and informal settlements in response to emerging needs.

 General Banner